 In this course, participants will deepen their knowledge on a number of existing emerging technologies and will examine the various risks and opportunities they present for national and international development and security, as well as the surrounding legal and ethical considerations for current and future policy-makers.

 The course will primarily focus on biotechnology, big data, artificial intelligence and robotics.
-In addition, participants will be more broadly introduced to nanotechnology, 3D printing, virtual reality, the internet of things, and blockchain, as is crucial to better understand the transformative effects of these technologies and the challenges they pose.
+In addition, participants will be more broadly introduced to nanotechnology, 3D printing, virtual reality, and blockchain, as is crucial to better understand the transformative effects of these technologies and the challenges they pose.

 The following issues will be addressed during the course: